 And filter coffee can give clarity to the different flavor and aroma notes in coffee – notes that might not be as prominent in an espresso.
 This is especially true for a latte or cappuccino, say, where milk will further affect the taste.

-Ivan tells me, “Due to the complexity and personal touch that goes into controlling every aspect of the brewing process, we use the water blend for filter coffee to enhance these nuances.”
+Ivan tells me, “Due to the complexity and personal touch that goes into controlling every aspect of the brewing process, we use the blend for filter coffee to enhance these nuances.”

 Brewing AeroPress coffee with tap water.
 Credit: Fernando Pocasangre